 I’m fairly sure it was me who used to play Bandwagonesque by Teenage Fanclub back in the day, but my Cornish friend seems to have taken over the mantle.
 After enjoying Four Thousand Seven Hundred And Sixty-Six Seconds - A Short Cut To Teenage Fanclub in 2003, in 2005 he bought their new album, Man-Made, and in 2006 he let me borrow it.
 I normally prefer Raymond McGinley’s songs but It’s All in My Mind is one of Norman Blake’s.

 Back in Copenhagen, looking for somewhere to eat.
 It’s one of those evenings where you’re unsure of your appetite.
 After a few beers, proceeded by too much walking, we decide to take a chance on a place called Bang & Jensen.
 The gamble pays off: the food is good, the interior decor pleasing to the eye, the prices quite reasonable for a city with Copenhagen’s reputation, and they’re playing The Best of The Velvet Underground: Words and Music of Lou Reed.
-I know this because the CD case is propped up in front of the CD player, not because I have knowledge of the compilation.
-I am not familiar with tracks 9 and 10 – What Goes On and Beginning to See the Light – but they strike me as very much worth having.
+I know this because the CD case is propped up in front of the CD player.
+I am unfamiliar with tracks 9 and 10 – What Goes On and Beginning to See the Light – but they strike me as very much worth having.
 Within four days of my return to London, I will have bought both Murder Ballads by Nick Cave & the Bad Seeds and The Velvet Underground by The Velvet Underground.